conan-io/docs/reference/commands/build.rst

     Install dependencies and call the build() method.

     positional arguments:
-      path                  Path to a folder containing a recipe (conanfile.py or conanfile.txt) or to a recipe file. e.g., ./my_project/conanfile.txt.
+      path                  Path to a python-based recipe file or a folder containing a conanfile.py recipe. conanfile.txt cannot
+                            be used with conan build.

     optional arguments:
       -h, --help            show this help message and exit